 The playful struggle continued until Arturo appeared at the door, at which time Ben abruptly released Travis, sending him sprawling forward.
 Travis grabbed the arm of the office chair to keep from tumbling further.
 “Morning, Arty,” he said breathlessly, still laughing.

-“Morning,” the old man replied, straight-faced, devoid of emotion or care.
-He stepped into the room and picked up several file folders from atop a metal cabinet.
+“Morning,” the old man replied.
+He was straight-faced, devoid of emotion or care as he stepped into the room and picked up several file folders from atop a metal cabinet.
 “Just came to get the vaccination charts,” he explained, then turned and left, exiting the office as quickly as he’d entered.

-Travis and Ben looked at each other, regaining normal breathing patterns.
+Travis and Ben looked at each other while regaining normal breathing patterns.
 Eventually, Travis asked, “You still up for riding this morning?”

 Straightening the skewed baseball cap atop his head, Travis suggested quietly, “Let’s saddle up, then, city boy.”